burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Templates

 1. In addition to type, template parameters include Non Type Parameters, which can have the type of integral constant, reference, and a pointer to a given function.
 Pointers to data of function must have an external link type.
-As of C++20, a template parameter can be of any fundamental type (bool, float, int, and so on), enumeration type, pointer type, and reference type.
+Starting from C++20, a template parameter can be of any fundamental type (bool, float, int, and so on), enumeration type, pointer type, and reference type.
 [4, p.380].
 The compiler needs to be able to evaluate the arguments corresponding to all non-type parameters at compile time.

 2. You can use `template` to create a specialization for the array with a fixed size.
 ```cpp